Shareholder Alert: Pomerantz Law Firm Investigates Claims On Behalf Of Investors Of The Boeing Company - Ba

 [Click here for information about joining the class action]

-On August 23, 2023, Spirit Aerosystems Holdings, Inc. (“Spirit Aerosystems”), a key supplier of components for Boeing aircraft, issued a press release acknowledging“a quality issue involving elongated fastener holes on the aft pressure bulkhead on certain models of the 737 fuselage produced by Spirit AeroSystems.”
-Spirit Aerosystems stated that it“has implemented changes to its manufacturing process to address this issue” and is“working closely with [Boeing] to address any impacted units within the production system and address any needed rework.”
+On August 23, 2023, Spirit Aerosystems Holdings, Inc. ("Spirit Aerosystems"), a key supplier of components for Boeing aircraft, issued a press release acknowledging "a

 On this news, Boeing's stock price fell $11.27 per share, or 4.93% percent, to close at $217.31 on August 24, 2023.